mattdvale/PoomsaeScoreBoard/README.md

 # PoomsaeScoreBoard

-The purpose of this tool is to maintain an audience facing scoreboard, which is typically a reasonably large TV attached to a laptop which can run Microsoft Excel.
+The purpose of this tool is to operate an audience facing scoreboard for Taekwondo Poomsae competition.
+ - Calling divisions and players
+ - Showing individual player scores
+ - Show and Save ranked division results

+You will need:
+ - a laptop running Microsoft Excel
+ - a TV attached to the laptop as a second display (typically via HDMI cable).

+The spreadsheet has instructions to assist with setup and general use.

 This tool is not for sale, and not for resale.
 It is supplied "AS IS" with no warranty or support agreement.
 I might update it if asked nicely and I have time.